mirego/patch-patch/README.md

 ## License

 `PatchPatch` is © 2013 [Mirego](http://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](https://github.com/mirego/patch-patch/blob/master/LICENSE.md) file.

+The patch logo is based on [this lovely icon](http://thenounproject.com/noun/patch/#icon-No20089) by [Christina W](http://thenounproject.com/stinamc), from The Noun Project.
+Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.

 ## About Mirego